 As a result of moving jobs recently to come and join theMediaFlow I've had to re-audit the tools that I use on a regular basis as well as moving all my bookmarks across.
 I was incredibly grateful for the Google Chrome Syncing functionality.

-In my last role, we had a number of internal tools that I’ve had to find replacements for or just stop using the equivalent of.
-As a result, it’s made me think closely about the tools that I needed to be bringing across, look for some more modern variants in some cases, as well as making sure I find some new ones to help with the day to day role.
+In my last role we had a number of internal tools that I've had to find replacements for or just stop using the equivalent.
+As a result it's made me think closely about the tools that I needed to bring across, look for some more modern variants in some cases, as well as making sure I find some new ones to help with the day to day role.